xjsender/haoide/README.md

 8. If we want to refresh all ApexTrigger, ApexClass, ApexPage or ApexComponent, we just need to click the SublimeApex > Refresh Folder and then choose the folder we want to refresh.

 9. Before we update plugin, we should move your customized settings from "Settings - Default" to "Settings - User"

-10. This plugin supports ST2 and ST3.
-ST2 is free generally but ST3 isn't.
-However, ST2 has many problems compared with ST3 as listed below:
-    1. ST2 completions width is fixed; however, ST3 will adjust the completions width by content width.
-    2. If there is no active view in the sublime window, we can't create a new view in ST2, but ST3 somethimes can.
-    3. Every time, when the plugin is updated, we need to restart sublime in ST2, but there is no need to in ST3.
-    4. ST3 console output is very fast, but not in ST2.
-    5. UnicodeError may sometimes happen in ST2, but not in ST3.